justincinmd/dotfiles/README.md

 ### Gnome Terminal

-First, change the font to "Inconsolata for Powerline Medium", which should be built in.
+First, change the font to "Inconsolata for Powerline Medium", which may be built in.
+If it's not built in, the font is available in `~/tools/fonts`.
 We also need to change to solarized dark.
 Easiest way to do this is to run:

     git clone https://github.com/sigurdga/gnome-terminal-colors-solarized.git
     cd gnome-terminal-colors-solarized
     ./set_dark.sh

 ## Making Changes

 ### Vim